Julien-R44/hot-hook/README.md

 - The same goes for `app/services/post.ts`.
 - `utils/helpers.ts` is also hot reloadable because the only path to reach the root file goes through `users_controller.ts`, which is a boundary file.
 - Now, more interestingly, `app/models/user.ts` is NOT hot reloadable.
 Because there are TWO paths to reach the root file.
 The first goes through `users_controller.ts`, which is a boundary file, but the second goes through `providers/database.ts`, which is not a boundary file.
 Therefore, Hot Hook cannot hot reload `app/models/user.ts`.
 A modification to this file would require a full reload of the server.
 If `providers/database.ts` did not import `app/models/user.ts`, then `app/models/user.ts` would be hot reloadable.

+### Full reload

+Now, how do we perform a full reload?
+How do we force Node.js to reload the entire process?

+For this, there's no secret : you will need a process manager.
+Whenever a file that should trigger a full reload is updated, Hot Hook will send a message to the parent process to tell it to reload the module.
+But for that, you need a parent process.
+And a parent process that understands this instruction.

+So the concept is simple: the manager needs to launch your application as a child process and listen to messages from the child process.
+If the child process sends a message asking for a full reload, then the manager must kill the child process and restart it.

+It's quite simple.
+However, we ship a process manager with Hot Hook.
+See the documentation of the runner [here](./packages/runner/) for more information, and also see the examples in the [examples](./examples/) folder that use the runner.

 ### Hot Hook